all-of-us/cdrdatadictionary/README.md

 ### Execute the program from the command line
 To execute the yaml generator:
   1. Ensure your virtual environment is active.  `source <env_name>/bin/activate`
-  2. To create a yaml file for a single spreadsheet, in the directory with `generate_yaml.py`, type:  `python generate_yaml.py <path_to_client_secret_key> <URL identifier of the Google Sheet> "<Sheet Name>"`
+  2. To create a yaml file for a single spreadsheet, in the directory with `generate_yaml.py`, type:  `python generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> -s "<Sheet Name>" --cdr-version <CDR version spreadsheet correlates with> -c`
-  3. To create a yaml file for all spreadsheets, type: `python generate_yaml.py <path_to_client_secret_key> <URL identifier of the Google Sheet>`
+  3. To create a yaml file for all spreadsheets, type: `python generate_yaml.py -k <path_to_client_secret_key> -i <URL identifier of the Google Sheet> --cdr-version <CDR version spreadsheet correlates with> -c`

 This will generate a yaml file for the sheet identified by the URL identifier and the sheet name.
 For example, if the URL of the sheet is:  https://docs.google.com/spreadsheets/d/1qDTcz5tUnEGFoZfyPPtp-2mF6U/edit, then the identifier is:  1qDTcz5tUnEGFoZfyPPtp-2mF6U.
-If the document contained sheets named:  `Field Gen`, `Row Sup`, you would generate a yaml file for the `Row Sup` sheet with the command line:  `python generate_yaml.py <path_to_client_secret_key> 1qDTcz5tUnEGFoZfyPPtp-2mF6U "Row Sup"`
+If the document contained sheets named:  `Field Gen`, `Row Sup`, you would generate a yaml file for the `Row Sup` sheet for CDR version R1 with the command line:  `python generate_yaml.py -k <path_to_client_secret_key> -i 1qDTcz5tUnEGFoZfyPPtp-2mF6U -s "Row Sup" --cdr-version R1`

 Other optional command line arguments exist and can be viewed with: `python generate_yaml.py -h`.
-These optional arguments allow you to define an output file name, a range of cells in the sheet, and the column to use when grouping.
+These optional arguments allow you to define a range of cells in the sheet to read and the column to use when grouping.

 ```
 (yaml_env) $ python generate_yaml.py -h
-usage: generate_yaml.py [-h] [-s SHEET_NAME] [-r RANGE] [-o OUTPUT_FILE]
+usage: generate_yaml.py [-h] -k KEY_FILE -i SPREADSHEET_ID [-s SHEET_NAME]
-                        [-g {A,B,C,D,E,F,G,H,I,J,K,L,M,N,O,P,Q,R,S,T,U,V,W,X,Y,Z}]
+                        [-r RANGE] [-o OUTPUT_FILE] [-g COLUMN_ID]
-                        [-d SCHEMA_FILE]
+                        [-d SCHEMA_FILE] [-l LOG_PATH] [-c] --cdr-version
-                        key_file spreadsheet_id
+                        CDR_VERSION

 Google drive yaml prototype.
 Automatically generates a yaml file from the read
 only version of the identified file.
 Defaults exist for choosing the value to